Guide to Girraween National Park

 Whether you’re going solo, have a swag full of friends and family coming or are in need of an accessible site, you’ve got plenty to choose from here.

 Set up your tent, camper trailer or caravan at the Castle Rock, Kambuwal or Terrawambella camping areas.
 There are no powered sites here, so you’ll be in for a serious tech-free break.
+Note: Generators are not permitted.

-For those that want to really take in Girraween’s beauty that’s been formed by powerful acts of nature over 225 million years, hike your way to one of the park’s various remote bush camps.
+For those who want to really take in Girraween’s beauty that’s been formed by powerful acts of nature over 225 million years, hike your way to one of the park’s various remote bush camps.
 BYO tent, supplies and navigation skills.

 Find nearby accommodation